 The following are excerpts from a document titled "Memorial of the Legislative Assembly of Utah" which was prepared by the Legislature of Utah in 1873 and sent to the United States Congress.
 It is a bill, if you will, asking Congress for re-imbursement of expenses incurred by Brigham Young's private militia, the Nauvoo Legion, for removal of the Indian population in Utah territory between the years 1865 and 1873.
-LDS Church leader Brigham Young had spent church funds to the tune of one and a half million dollars.
+LDS Church leader Brigham Young had spent church funds to the tune of 1.5 million dollars.

 41st Congress, HOUSE OF REPRESENTATIVES.
 Mis.
 Do.